fredericklussier/Lifepo4weredPy/readme.rst

 Lifepo4weredPyWrapper
 =====================

-Wrapper to enable lifepo4wered SO library using Python.
+A wrapper to enable lifepo4wered SO library to Python.
 reference: http://lifepo4wered.com/lifepo4wered-pi3.html

-Using the Raspbery Pi zero in many projects, I found this product.
-To help my python colleagues, I design this wrapper.
+Using the Raspbery Pi zero in many projects, I found this product very usefull.
+I adopted so to help my python colleagues, I design this.

-You can find the documentation http://lifepo4wered.com/files/LiFePO4wered-Pi3-Product-Brief.pdf.
+You can find the documentation of the lifepo4wered product: http://lifepo4wered.com/files/LiFePO4wered-Pi3-Product-Brief.pdf.

 Status